Reinforced Learning

 Let’s identify the main elements of a reinforced learning system.

-The central elements are an agent that takes actions and learns (e.g., robot, computer) and an environment (physical or virtual world).
-Sometimes, instead of an environment it could be a model that mimics the environment's behavior.
+The central elements consist of: an agent that takes actions and learns (e.g., robot, computer) and an environment (physical or virtual world).
+Sometimes, instead of an environment, there may be a model which mimics the environment's behavior.

-The other elements of reinforcement learning are a policy, a reward, and a value function.
+The other elements of reinforcement learning include a policy, a reward, and a value function.

 A policy is a strategy that an agent learns from the environment during interaction with it.
 The optimal policy provides the actions of an agent that promise the highest reward.